confluentinc/librdkafka/README.md

 ## Usage in code

+See [getting Started with Apache Kafka and C/C++](https://developer.confluent.io/get-started/c/) for a basic tutorial.

 1. Refer to the [examples directory](examples/) for code using:

     * Producers: basic producers, idempotent producers, transactional producers.
     * Consumers: basic consumers, reading batches of messages.
     * Performance and latency testing tools.

 2. Refer to the [examples GitHub repo](https://github.com/confluentinc/examples/tree/master/clients/cloud/c) for code connecting to a cloud streaming data service based on Apache Kafka